exonum/exonum-doc/src/roadmap.md

 execution on the middleware level (on the level of Exonum Core).

 !!! note
-    Virtual machine or docker containers are examples of approaches, which automatically lead to service execution isolation (but not necessary for data access control)
+    Virtual machine or Docker containers are examples of approaches that lead to isolation of service execution (but not necessary isolate service persistent data)

 Service isolation leads to impossibility of service interaction using storage.
 The mechanism of **events** can fill this gap.
 Events work as follows: